manideepyelugam/Fairlx/LANDING_PAGE_IMPLEMENTATION.md

 # Landing Page Implementation Summary

 ## Overview
-I have successfully implemented a comprehensive landing page for the Jira Clone project that integrates seamlessly with the existing codebase and routing structure.
+I have successfully implemented a comprehensive landing page for the Scrumty project that integrates seamlessly with the existing codebase and routing structure.

 ## Files Created/Modified